 The posse will be noticed as they approach Never Smiles' village.
 Braves on horseback will ride near and ask them their business.
-The characters are expected so there shouldn't be much difficulty in dealing with the warriors.
+The characters are expected, so there shouldn't be much difficulty in dealing with the warriors.
 The Sioux village is but one of many Lakota settlements.
-Twenty men, 28 women, and 8 children currently occupy the various lodges.
+Twenty men, twenty-eight women, and eight children currently occupy the various lodges.
 All stare curiously at the posse as they ride into the center of their home.

 When the group stops, an old, haggard Indian approaches.
 This is Angry Clouds, the tribe's Shaman.
-After brief formalities, Angry Clouds speaks:
+After brief formalities, Angry Clouds will speak: